• Home

 Weaving the Net

-Makahanaloa has begun to document the stories of old timers that grew up fishing and gathering along the shoreline.
+Makahanaloa has been documenting the stories of old timers that grew up fishing and gathering along the shoreline.
 This work is possible through the Hawaiʻi Peopleʻs Fund with support from the Olohana Foundation.
-Click HERE to watch the first video.

 Funds for Equipment